 If a waiver request is approved, students still are required to document a minimum of 100 in-the-room hours with individuals, couples, and/or families during their time as a student in the program before beginning clinical internship.
 At least 50 of these hours must be accrued at the Brief Therapy Institute (BTI) and practicum hours may be included in the total.
 In order to count, all direct client contact hours must be supervised by AAMFT Approved Supervisor, who will sign and document that the hours submitted are accurate.
 Students must follow all BTI policies and procedures.

 Documentation of client contact and supervision hours must include the date, type of session (i.e., family, couple, or individual), length, and location of each session.
 Students must have written case notes for all sessions listed.
 The necessary forms are available online at the KPCOM student resources website.
 Students must submit their completed forms to the internship Coordinator at the end of each term to ensure progress is recorded and the student file remains updated.
-Students must submit to the Internship Coordinator the original signed copy of the completed forms with all hours totaled and with all signatures in BLUE.
 Students must keep a copy of all completed and signed forms during their entire program and for future licensure needs.

 The Clinical Portfolio is a capstone experience designed to assess how students met various aspects of the program’s learning objectives and outcomes.
 Similar to a doctoral qualifying exam, the Clinical Portfolio is an important benchmark in progressing towards candidacy.
 Students demonstrate the full range and depth of their clinical skills and theoretical knowledge, and scholarly writing.